whad-team/whad-client/doc/source/cli/generic/wanalyze.rst

     [...]

-Let's analyze this traffic with *"legacy_pairing_cracking"* analyzer:
+Let's analyze this traffic with our *"legacy_pairing_cracking"* analyzer:

 .. code-block:: text